|How can I fulfill my responsibility when I struggle with burnout?|

-My passion to teach others is strong and I have hand many opportunities to help others get started or go in different directions.
-The opportunities have been very rewarding, despite any amount of time needed to prepare.
-However, I struggle motivating those who are not self-motivated.
+My passion for teaching others is strong, and I have hand many opportunities to help others get started or go in different directions.
+The chances have been enriching, despite any amount of time needed to prepare.
+However, I struggle to motivate those who are not self-motivated.
 Furthermore, I don't like outside influences attempting to dictate my family history priorities.
 I don't mind a challenge to try something new or try something small.
 When a big task is pushed, I resist.
-All of these compeiting factors for my genealogy free time has me spread too thin.
+All of these competing factors for my genealogy free time has me spread too thin.
 In short, I have lost the joy of the process.

 You might have thought I was going to say fun.

-Joy is completely different.
+Joy is unique.
 It is an inner peace that even when the process is challenging, it's enjoyable.
 Joy requires nurturing like a seedling requires care to become a tree.
-And a tree even needs care to stay healthy and fruitful.
+And a tree even needs the care to stay healthy and fruitful.